 This paper has proposed a new method for tracking the whole trajectory of a ballistic missile.
-Compared with the current state-of-the-art methods for the ballistic missile tracking, the proposed method has the following novelty both in the state model and Bayesian inference implementation.
-Firstly, a new modelling framework is applied to model BM movements in different phases.
-Multiple models are applied to describe the BM dynamics in different phases while transition probabilities between different models are modelled in a state-dependent way rather than fixed values ([14]-[17]).
-Secondly, a new SD-IMMGPF method is developed to implement the Bayesian inference based on the proposed modelling framework by exploiting both the state model dynamics and measurement information in an efficient way.
-Comprehensive numerical simulation studies show that the proposed method achieves more accurate mode probabilities, state components and parameters estimations compared with others (such as the traditional IMM based approach [14]-[17]) and different particle filtering based implementation approaches ([19] and [20]).
+Firstly, multiple models are applied to describe different BM movements during different flight phases while transition probabilities between different models being modelled in a state-dependent way.
+The Bayesian inference is applied for the non-Markov jump system, which is implemented by the SD-IMMGPF method.
+Comprehensive numerical simulation studies show the advantages of the proposed method over others with more accurate mode probabilities, state components and parameters estimations.
 Note that the developed algorithm can also be applied to exploit domain knowledge for tracking and behaviour type identification of other objects such as vehicle, ships and pedestrians.
-In this way, the developed method has the potential to be applied in wider application areas such as the situation awareness in public areas, maritime transport, and autonomous vehicles.
+In this way, the developed method has potentials to be applied in wider application areas such as the situation awareness in public areas, maritime transport, and a ground vehicle transportation system.

-Fig. 12.
+Fig. 11.
 BM parameter estimation from 100 Monte Carlo simulations.

 For future work, we will further develop the current algorithm from different aspects.
-From the modelling aspect, the semi-Markov model [28] will be investigated to model the different manoeuvres (e.g. manoeuvring to evade the interceptor) to accommodate more complex movements of the BM; and a model noise with full rank covariance matrix will also be investigated.
-From the algorithm development aspect, we will investigate the combination of the state-dependent model switching-based multiple model framework with other filtering techniques to deal with the particle loss problem, such as the particle flow algorithm as in [29] or exploiting various numbers of particles in every mode for filtering.
-Finally, we will consider a more challenging scenario as in [30] and [31], to track the BM by a sensor-networked system considering the possible network-induced phenomena such as missing/fading measurements, sensor saturations, communication delays, and randomly occurring incomplete information.
+From the modelling aspect, the semi-Markov model [24] will be investigated to model the differet manoeuvres (e.g., manoeuvring to evade the interceptor) to accommodate more complex movements of the BM.
+Besides, we will exploit more state information (such as position, velocity and acceleration) to design more realistic transition probabilities.
+From the algorithm development aspect, we will exploit variable number of particles for each mode instead of a fixed number (for example, when the probability is low, comparatively small number of particles will be assigned) to increase the algorithm efficiency.
+We will also investigate the combination of the state-dependent model switching-based multiple model framework with other filtering techniques to deal with the particle loss problem, such as the particle flow algorithm as in [25].
+Finally, we will consider a more challenging scenario as in [26] and [27], to track the BM by a sensor-networked system considering the possible network-induced phenomena such as missing/fading measurements, sensor saturations, communication delays, and randomly occurring incomplete information.